Australian Capital Territory Rural Fire Service: Early history

-There are very few records regarding bushfires in the Australian Capital Territory (Limestone Plains) from the early 1800s to the first quarter of the twentieth century.
+There are very few records regarding bushfires in the Australian Capital Territory (then known as the Limestone Plains) from the early 1800s to the first quarter of the twentieth century.

 In December 1903 two bush fire brigades were formed: The Limestone Plains Brigade and The "Majura Corps".

 Canberra Bush Fires Prevention Committee

 The Canberra Bush Fires Prevention Committee was formed around 1905, made up of landowners in the local area.

 First Brigades

 Sometime after Limestone Plains Brigade and the "Majura Corps" formed, the Weetangara Fire Brigade was also formed.
 Again the Queanbeyan Age from Tuesday 18 January 1910 reports "The Weetangara Fire Brigade burnt several firebreaks around the various holdings before Christmas.
 Mr. Crace kindly lent his fire-fighter for the purpose."